batgar37/pocGraphQL/README.md

-- Start the project
+# Start the project

 this project use nodemon
-install nodemon globaly using
+install nodemon globaly using :
-npm install -g nodemon
+- npm install -g nodemon

+then load the project :
-npm install
+- npm install
-npm start
+- npm start